 - Obtained dismissal of qui tam suit against international security firm.

-- Briefed and argued successful motion to dismiss procurement-fraud case against supplier of machinery to U.S. Postal Service.
+- Briefed and argued successful motion to dismiss a procurement-fraud case against a supplier of machinery to U.S. Postal Service.
 Although the amended complaint survived, it was later dismissed by stipulation.